 - Fatigue is a common and often disabling finding in many musculoskeletal conditions.
-It is a very common concern in Joint Hypermobility Syndrome.
+It is a very common concern in hypermobility disorders.
 Those with this type of fatigue will know that it is much more than the tiredness experienced after exercise or a busy day at work; it is often an over-whelming lack of energy that may appear after even the most minimal activity.

 - The cause for such profound symptoms is unclear and may be related to pain, autonomic dysfunction, and poor sleep patterns and sleep quality.
 Addressing these issues may help relieve the severity of the fatigue.